nir25aj/Retail-Data-Analytics-Platform/README.md

 - Big data analytics using Spark and Hadoop for faster processing.
 - Business intelligence reporting with IBM Cognos Analytics.
 - Machine learning-driven predictive analytics.

+## Conclusion
+This project demonstrates a full-cycle data engineering workflow, from data ingestion and storage to big data processing and business intelligence reporting.
+The integration of machine learning models further enhances decision-making capabilities, making this platform a robust solution for handling retail analytics at scale.